Customise the tealight holders you already have, or use jars or glasses – or something entirely different – to create these inspiring illuminations.

 Enhancing the look of a tealight holder can be as easy as tying on a ribbon.
 Attach a charm or decoration, or beads strung on wire…

 Cast pretty shadow patterns with a jar lantern, made as before, by wrapping lacy fabric around it.
 Either tie with ribbon or glue in place.
 Paper wraps diffuse the light beautifully; try sheet music or pages from old books.
 You can also cut shapes out of the paper before attaching it; hearts are perennially popular.

 Paint the outside of jars with matt paint, then scratch off round and round, for a shabby chic effect with a combination of random striping and the texture of your brushstrokes.

 Draw on a design with glass paint.
 It can be as intricate or as minimalist as you like: everything from simple spots to squiggly lines, solid blocks to writing…express yourself!
-Buy a pack of six Berol Glass Pens for £6.99 from Homecrafts.
+Buy a pack of six Berol Glass Pens from Amazon.